DELVE (DECam Local Volume Exploration) Survey

 - DELVE-MC: a contiguous Magellanic Cloud periphery survey to study the structure, evolution, star formation history, and satellite population of the Magellanic Clouds.

 These three survey components will provide complementary insights into the abundance and properties of satellite galaxies around hosts at different mass scales and in a variety of environments.
-Combined with a unified theoretical framework, DELVE will explore the dependence of satellite properties on effects of reionization, host halo properties, and environment, offering essential insights into the galaxy–halo connection.
+Combined with a unified theoretical framework, DELVE seeks to explore the dependence of satellite properties on reionization, host halo properties, and environment, in order to offer insights into the galaxy–halo connection.
 More information about DELVE can be found at: https://delve-survey.github.io/.

 Data Releases

-The second DELVE data release (DELVE DR2; Drlica-Wagner et al. 2022) is hosted at the Astro Data Lab and consists of catalog-level coadds in griz from the DELVE-WIDE processing.
+The second DELVE data release (DELVE DR2; Drlica-Wagner et al. 2022) consists of catalog-level coadds in griz from the DELVE-WIDE processing.
 DELVE DR2 covers >20,000 deg² in each individual band and ∼17,000 deg² in all bands simultaneously.
 The DELVE DR2 catalog contains ∼2.5 billion unique objects, and ∼618 million unique objects that were observed in all four bands.
+The DELVE DR2 catalog-level coadd objects can be accessed through the delve_dr2.objects table.

 DELVE DR2 Summary | |